 - Casanova Wannabe: Even more so than Tom.

-- Conspicuous Consumption: The only thing better than having money is making sure people know you have it.
+- Conspicuous Consumption: In his own words, the only thing better than having money is making sure people know you have it.

 - Faking the Dead: At some point in the future, he fakes his death and plans to use the insurance payout to open a casino in Tajikistan.

 - Graceful Loser: Whenever he loses a job or gets rejected in an interview, Jean-Ralphio simply acknowledges that it's the right decision."Makes sense.
 So I just go out the same way I came in?"

 - Incoming Ham: Someone making a indirect comment about him without using his name directly will inevitably summon Jean-Ralphio.

 - Large Ham: Constantly loud, if not outright yelling (or singing).